A Step-by-Step Guide to Starting a Business in Australia for Foreigners

 Step 2 - Decide Business Type - Being an online business, a franchise or an independent contractor is another major decision that has to be made.
 Every business type has its own set of legal and regulatory requirements so this needs to be decided at the earliest based on what suits your industry the most.

 Step 3 - Apply For Australian Business Number - You have to have an ABN if you want to start your own business in Australia.
 An ABN is a unique 11 digit number that identifies your business.
 Having one mandatory because it is needed to identify your business to other businesses for ordering and sending invoices, filing taxes and claiming returns.
 An Australian Business Number and your business name can be registered independently, but it is easier to apply for both together.
 To apply just go to the Australian Business Website.
 Easy peasy!

 Step 4 - Get Your Domain Name - Now that you have an ABN and have registered your business name, it’s time to get your .com.au domain name.
 Only businesses registered in Australia can get the .com.au extension.
 Coming back to the domain name, it should be a reflection of your business.
 People should be able to identify it with your company name.
 Ideally, using your own company name is great.
 Check in advance to see if somebody has already purchased it.
 If no, you are in luck.
 If yes, you might have to purchase it from them or look for another option.
 Searching for a domain name is very easy.
-Just go online and google “Domain Name Search”.
-You’ll get a host of sites where you can check the availability of the desired domain name.
+Just go checkout the “Domain Name Search” tool.

 Step 5 - Ready Your Business Plan - You need to have a business plan ready mainly because people are going to ask you how you plan to succeed.
 When you go looking for funding the investors will want to have a look at your business plan in order to judge the viability of investing in your business.
 For a foreigner starting a business in Australia, you have to work extra hard in building a concrete business plan to overcome prejudices.